Hayle: The 20th century

 Explosive manufacture ceased in 1920, although parts of the site were used as an explosives store until the 1960s.
 The area is now a nature reserve managed by the Cornwall Wildlife Trust.

 1910 saw the opening of Hayle Power Station on Harvey's Towans.
 It was coal-fired and the coal was supplied by ship from South Wales until the station was closed in 1977.
 At the same time Hayle Harbour was also closed to commercial shipping, although a locally important fishing fleet, specialising mainly in shellfish remained.

 Until the early 20th century Hayle had two very distinct areas of settlement around the competing foundries but slowly buildings began to appear between the two communities.
 St Elwyn's Church, the Passmore Edwards Institute and a new Drill Hall all appeared within a few years of each other, and housing followed.
 The Passmore Edwards Institute was just one of a series of institutes and libraries built throughout Cornwall by its eponymous benefactor, who had made a fortune in the publishing business.
 The town council used it for offices for many years but moved to the Community Centre in April 2008.

 In the years between the World Wars a number of small works were established on North Quay, including a glass works, a small oil depot and an ICI plant for producing bromine–a fuel additive for high octane aviation fuel.
 This additive increased the power of aircraft such as Hurricanes, Spitfires, Lancasters and Mosquitoes.
 All are now closed and most of the buildings have been demolished.
 The metalworking business of J & F Pool, founded in 1862, survived in Copperhouse producing perforated and fabricated metal.
 The engineering tradition continues with the more recent small specialist firms of Bassett Engineering and Rigibore which specialise in tooling and precision engineering products from the Guildford Road Industrial Estate.
 Rigibore provides tooling to a global market and offers revolutionary products for hole boring.
 Bassett Engineering offer a wide range of engineering services to the Ministry of Defence.

 21st century

 In autumn 2011 there was a large landslip on the North Cliff and the coastal footpath had to be diverted.
+In 2025, Hayle received international press attention when Frankie, a fledgling American flamingo, disappeared from Paradise Park Wildlife Sanctuary in the town.
+Frankie was subsequently located in Brittany.